100 Stories

 According to one theory, the Ashikaga shogunate established temples across the country during their reign in the Muromachi period (1338-1573).
 The main temple building was completed in 1540, with other structures on the sacred site being constructed either side of this date over the period of decades.
 The numerous cultural properties tell of a long history with Fudoin’s status as a premier temple in Hiroshima, with previous rulers being buried at the site.

-After the atomic bomb was dropped, Hiroshima lost many cultural properties in an instant, but fortunately Fudoin was spared thanks to the geographical conditions.
-Fudoin is located at the foot of the mountain, 3.9 kilometers from the hypocenter in the city center, so it suffered no major damage and managed to retain its former glory.
+After the atomic bomb was dropped, Hiroshima lost many cultural properties in an instant, but fortunately, Fudoin was spared thanks to the geographical conditions.
+Fudoin is located at the foot of a mountain, 3.9 kilometers from the hypocenter in the city center, so it suffered no major damage and managed to retain its former glory.

-After the atomic bomb dropped, survivors left the city centre to the suburbs, with a death march heading north, the exhausted survivors tragically became corpses and were buried along the road and riverbank.
-Fudoin temple became a shrine for paying respects to all the people who died in the local area.
+After the atomic bomb dropped, survivors left the city center to the suburbs.
+With a death march heading north, the exhausted survivors tragically became corpses and were buried along the road and riverbank.
+Fudoin became a shrine for paying respects to all the people who died in the local area.

 Perfect for: